The Care And Feeding Of Your Good Bacteria

 Adding probiotics and fermented foods to your diet is amazing.
-But even if you are diligent, you are, at best, adding 34 strains of good bacteria into your gut microbiome by supplementing with probiotics and fermented foods.
+Even if you are diligent you are at best adding 34 strains of good bacteria into your gut microbiome by supplementing with probiotics and fermented foods.
 And because there are over a thousand different species living in your gut, 34 is just a drop in the microbiome bucket.

 What are polyphenols?

 Dietary polyphenols are natural compounds occurring in plants, including foods such as fruits, vegetables, tea, coffee and wine.
 Yep, you read that right: coffee and wine.
 Rejoice!

 But here’s what’s really cool about polyphenols: not only are they naturally occurring in plant-based foods, research is proving that polyphenols act like a prebiotic, which both feeds your good bacteria and kills your bad bacteria.
 Here’s a research article about this if you’d like to dig deeper.